 CAREER COACH AND FOUNDER OF VET HARMONY

-Owner and founder of Vet Harmony, personal growth and career coaching for those in the veterinary profession.
+Jenny Guyat is the owner and founder of Vet Harmony, personal growth and career coaching for those in the veterinary profession.
 Co-founder of Lilypod, the UKs first floating geodesic dome glamping project.

 What were your first career steps and how did that work out?

 I started in small animal practice in a large 20-vet high clinical level practice with 6 branches.
 I had unrealistic expectations of general practice and I put myself under unnecessary pressure and struggled with having to make best clinical judgments in general practice.
 This took a big toll on my mental health - I really feel that we have an endemic culture in the profession where anxiety, exhaustion, and total over-work are almost status symbols or markers of self-worth, and certainly seen as ‘normal’ and part of the job.
 It’s got to stop!

 I returned to vet school and did an internship, with a view to going down the specialist route, but during that year realized that it was not the right path for me either.
 I felt very lost for a while!
 I didn’t want to go back to general practice, I was heartbroken that my lifelong dream career was making me sick with anxiety and deeply unhappy, but I also didn’t want to leave my beloved profession.
 It was a real low point.
 However I knew I was talented and had so much to offer, I just needed help understanding why I felt the way I did and how I could use my skills in a different way within the profession.

 I went on to become Senior Veterinary Surgeon at Vets Now for a new clinic they planned to open which allowed me to develop further non-clinical transferable skills.
 I then went on to help set up Pet Blood Bank UK and spent 9 months doing blood drives and delivering transfusion medicine CPD around the country.